John 18:38: Literary references

 Mikhail Bulgakov fictionally expands on the relationship between Pilate and Jesus in his novel Master and Margarita.
 Specific reference to John 18:38 comes in Chapter 2 of the novel entitled "Pontius Pilate", in which he asks the very question "What is truth?" to Jesus ("Jeshua Ha-Notsri" – "Jesus of Nazareth" in Hebrew).

 J. L. Austin, the ordinary-language philosopher, in a symposium on truth, begins with some paragraphs from the Bacon essay but expands the commentary to many pages, using the approaches of modern logic.

 In his novella (and play) Home Truths, David Lodge lets the writer Adrian Ludlow quote "What is truth? said jesting Pilate, and would not stay for an answer" when he is interviewed by the journalist Fanny Tarrant, known for her vicious and perhaps not entirely truthful interviews.

-In Robert A. Heinlein's novel Stranger in a Strange Land, principal character Jubal Harshaw, in response to Valentine Michael Smith’s query "What is 'truth'?", thinks “('What is Truth?' asked a Roman judge, and washed his hands of a troublesome question.
+In Robert A. Heinlein's novel Stranger in a Strange Land, principal character Jubal Harshaw, in response to Valentine Michael Smith's query "What is 'truth'?", thinks “('What is Truth?' asked a Roman judge, and washed his hands of a troublesome question.
 Jubal wished that he could do likewise.)"

+In Umberto Eco's novel Foucault's Pendulum one of the characters, Aglie, uses the phrase "Quid est veritas?" as something that was said by "a friend of [his] (...) many years ago" to allude to the fact that Aglie is in fact Count St. Germain, a legendary immortal nobleman that lived for thousands of years.